eszpee/colorize-calendar/README.md

 For events that require travel, the script performs the following:

-1. **Transport Mode**: The script recognizes transport modes indicated by emojis (🚗 for driving and 🚎 for transit) at the beginning of the event title. *Make sure you start the event titles with these characters (the first ones on Apple devices if you start to type `car` or `bus`) if you want travel events to be created!*
-2. **Travel Time Calculation**: It calculates the travel time from the user's home address to the event location using Google Maps.
+1. **Travel Time Calculation**: It calculates the travel time from the user's home address to the event location using Google Maps.
-3. **Travel Events Creation**: The script creates two travel events:
+2. **Travel Events Creation**: The script creates two travel events:
    - One for the time it takes to get to the event (starting from the calculated travel time before the event).
    - Another for the return trip after the event ends.
+Both travel events are colored yellow.
+3. **Transport Mode**: The script used a default transport mode (car) for events that don't have a specified transport mode.
+Transport mode can be specified by emojis (🚗 for driving and 🚎 for transit) at the beginning of the event title.
+This transport emoji is removed from the event title after processing.

 ## Usage, Contributions